Mishalzeera/the-money-manager/README.md

 At this moment, from an earlier project it looks like the necessary libraries, flask, pymongo, dnspython etc are all in place.
 Using the pip list command in the terminal, it was ascertained that this was indeed the case.
+A learning moment, as it was assumed that the dependencies were installed somewhere in the project repository files.

 ### Basic file structures

 Since this is a Flask project, the author will create the "templates" and "static" folders first.
 Then, "app.py", ".gitignore", "env.py", "Procfile", then a "requirements.txt", since these are all going to be used.

+### Initialising Flask

+Setting app = Flask(**name**) first, then running a simple script to ascertain indeed that Flask is working.
+Import os and Flask.
+Env page needed to be set up.